caifti/k8s-intro-tutorials/workloads/README.md

 $ cd k8s-intro-tutorials/workloads/
 ```

-1) Create DaemonSet `ds-example` and pass the `--record` flag.
+1) Create DaemonSet `ds-example`.
 Use the example yaml block below as a base, or use
 the manifest `manifests/ds-example.yaml` directly.

 **manifests/ds-example.yaml**